AnitaYCheng/ayc-eleventy-site/src/projects/wssr.md

 ---
 title: 'Why So Serious?
 Redux website'
 date: '2010-10-09'
 work_description: I designed and developed <a href="http://www.whysoseriousredux.com/">WhySoSeriousRedux.com</a> from concept to launch.
 It is an online archive of Why So Serious?, the viral marketing campaign for the film <em>The Dark Knight</em>.
 It is the only website of its kind, encompassing 450+ pieces of information, documenting the largest alternate reality game ever produced.
-It provided a way for dedicated players to emotionally engage with the experience once more.
 description: Case study about a web archive for The Dark Knight's alternate reality game.
 permalink: /projects/wssr/
 work_type: Website